jacentino/SqlFun/README.md

 It's also lightweight, you need to know a [general idea](https://github.com/jacentino/SqlFun/wiki/Basic-concepts) and few functions (and, of course SQL).

 ## Features
-* All ADO.NET providers available
+* Works with any  ADO.NET provider
 * All SQL features available
 * Type safety
 * High performance